likewise/vivado-docker/README.md

 ## Build instructions

-Run `make build` to create the container image.
+Run `make build` to create the container image, however:

+- for Vivado web installation based approaches, you first need to create a file called "email-password.secret" here containing your AMD/Xilinx account email address on the first line, and password on the second line, as input to the automated web installer.
+See the Makefile, Dockerfile and authtokengen.expect for how your secret is treated.

 ## Running